 This is the initial public offering of our common stock.
-We are offering 7,333,333 shares of the common stock offered by this prospectus, and the selling stockholders are offering 6,000,000 shares.
+We are offeringshares of the common stock offered by this prospectus, and theselling stockholders are offeringshares.
 We will not receive any proceeds from the sale of shares to be offered by the selling stockholders.
-We expect the initial public offering price to be between \$14.00 and \$16.00 per share.
+Weexpect the initial public offering price to be between \$and \$per share.

 No public market currently exists for our common stock.
-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "ARAY."
+We are applying to have our common stock listed on The NASDAQ Global Market under the symbol "ARAY."

 This investment involves risk.
-See "Risk Factors" beginning on page 11.
+See "Risk Factors" beginning on page 10.